alexdelorenzo/brightness/README.md

 Usage: brightness [OPTIONS]

-  Use system idle information and facial recognition to change screen brightness when your computer idle and there isn't anyone in front of the screen.
+  Use system idle information and facial recognition to change screen brightness when your system is idle and there isn't anyone in front of the screen.

   Run without arguments to get the current brightness for the default